Franklin Avenue station (Fulton Street): History

 In 1920, the track connection to the Fulton Street Line was severed as Brighton Line trains to Downtown Brooklyn and Manhattan were rerouted via a new tunnel under Flatbush Avenue.
 In 1924, the station was rebuilt as a single-track station.
 The former westbound (now northbound) track was decked over with a wood platform to accommodate crowds transferring between the Fulton Street and Franklin Avenue Lines.
 The station platforms were also extended south to accommodate longer trains.
 Originally accommodated for five elevated BU cars for a length of ~250 ft (~76 m), they were now able to hold six subway-type AB Standard cars for a length of ~402 feet (~123 m).

-The next stop to the south was Dean Street but only for Brighton Line trains.
-The next stop to the west was Grand Avenue.
+The next stop to the south was Dean Street for Brighton Line trains.
+Before the track connection to the Fulton Street Line was severed, the next stop to the west was Grand Avenue.
 When the BMT system was taken over by the City of New York on June 1, 1940, the Fulton Street Elevated Line was closed and later demolished while paper transfers were issued at Franklin Avenue for passengers to access the new IND Fulton Street Line subway.

 In 1985, the station had only 210 paying daily riders on a typical weekday in 1985 not counting farebeaters, making it one of the least used stations in the system.